-4Q4 Stuart Campo on Bridging the Gap of Humanitarian Data (Ep.
-02)
+Digital Impact 4Q4: Stuart Campo on Humanitarian Data

 We also hope that the guidelines are relevant to the broader humanitarian community and that they support different actors — international organizations, local NGOs, and key government counterparts — in navigating particularly sensitive data and the decisions around how risk can be reduced, to make sure we’re protecting the populations that we serve.

 CHRIS DELATORRE: What sets these guidelines apart from others you’ve seen in the sector?
 For instance, what frameworks are guiding the process?

 01:29 STUART CAMPO: Sure, it’s a great question because there’s a lot of guidance out there.
 I think two things really set our guidelines apart from others in the sector.
 The first is the type of data we’re focused on.
 And the second is the way in which we approach and try to encourage data responsibility and practice.

 On the first point, we’re really focused on non-personal sensitive data.
 And this is distinct because most organizations in the sector have focused their internal policies and guidelines on the management of personal data, particularly beneficiary data, in making sure that data protection and data security standards are upheld.
 Given the role that OCHA plays in humanitarian response and the type of data that we’re primarily responsible for managing, we focused on other forms of data beyond personal data.
 So, non-personal sensitive data.